mikhaelamartin/Bank-Churn/README.md

 Author: Mikhaela Martin

 ### Business Objectives
 Preventing churn is a widespread issue across all fields.
-I will discover which factors lead to attrition using a Kaggle credit card company dataset.
+I will discover which factors lead to attrition using a [Kaggle credit card service company dataset](https://www.kaggle.com/sakshigoyal7/credit-card-customers).

 ### Model Objectives:
 1. Build a model that predicts the probability a user churns with given dataset.